 ‹Mukhiani› is a micro-district on the far outside of Tbilisi, Georgia.
 It mostly consists of these very greyish Soviet-style concrete buildings made to accommodate a lot of people.
 Once the Valley was covered in oak trees, called the «Mukha-oak», which gave it its name.
 Mukhiani is some kind of town inside the city of Tbilisi.
 People from the inner city of Tbilisi never go there and were often amazed that I wanted to.
 Vise versa, people in Mukhiani leave the neighborhood almost never, as they have everything they need in their cosmos.
 These old grey buildings are home for generations of Georgians.

 I literally slipped into this place during my first stay with a university course in Tbilisi back in 2013.
-I was trying to make work about the Metro in Tbilisi, with its old Soviet Union style wagons and stations – but it wasn't really working out for me.
-So I rode the subway to the last stop outside of Tbilisi and got off to wander around.
+I was trying to make work about the Metro in Tbilisi, with its old Soviet Union style wagons and stations.
+It wasn't really working out for me so I rode the subway to the last stop outside of Tbilisi and got off to wander around.
 There I saw these giant sand coloured concrete structures from afar and I instantly wanted to check them out.
 I walked through these massive courtyards.
 Soon people noticed me, as I looked a bit out of place maybe, but they were very friendly and invited me to a birthday party.
 It was a wonderful afternoon with a lot of wine and self-made moonshine.
 This is where we became friends.
-The pictures I made that day were only snapshots of the day and it wasn’t really a project. (also maybe because I was very drunk).
+The pictures I made that day were only snapshots of the day and it wasn’t really a project — also maybe because I was very drunk.
 I left the next day to go home to Germany.

-At the moment I mostly working on assignments and trying to make it in the freelance world.
-Also I have a lot unprocessed film from a trip through America last year, that really need some attention 🙂 As for a journey: I really want to return to Montana to continue my work “The Buffalo that could not dream”.
+At the moment I am mostly working on assignments and trying to make it in the freelance world.
+Also I have a lot unprocessed film from a trip through America last year, that really need some attention.
+As for a journey: I really want to return to Montana to continue my work “The Buffalo that could not dream”.